 The first meal we had here 25 years ago, we saw a table full of girls get up and go to the bathroom together as ladies do.
 The waitress stopped them on their way back to the table and asked if they had washed their hands.
 They stuttered, and she asked what color the soap was, then sent them all back.
 Everyone in the place laughed until they cried about that.
 It was much funnier than you imagine because of the looks on the kids’ faces and the character acting of our waitress.

-Maybe it was a hard to be there thing.
-This meal was great too but no amazing restaurant full of laughing moment.
+Maybe it was a hard-to-be-there thing.
+This meal was great too but no excellent restaurant full of laughing moments.